 The LORD said to Abram after Lot had parted from him, “Look around from where you are, to the north and south, to the east and west.
 All the land that you see I will give to you and your offspring forever.
 I will make your offspring like the dust of the earth, so that if anyone could count the dust, then your offspring could be counted.
 Go, walk through the length and breadth of the land, for I am giving it to you.”Genesis 13:14-17 NIV

-This occurs some time after Abraham had come into Canaan.
-It is after his temporary sojourn in Egypt.
-And immediately after he and Lot divided the land between them and separated.
+This occurred some time after Abraham had come into Canaan.
+It came after his temporary sojourn in Egypt.
+And immediately after, he and Lot divided the land between them and separated.
 God assured Abraham that the promises God made to him earlier remained in effect.
 Even the land that Abraham had surrendered to Lot would, in the end, be his.

 Credited as Righteous